 Multiple Organizations and Transfer of Care

-Many organizations can be involved in an EpisodeOfCare, however each organization will have their own EpisodeOfCare which tracks their responsibility with the Patient.
+Many organizations can be involved in an EpisodeOfCare, however each organization will have their own EpisodeOfCare, which tracks their responsibility with the Patient.

 When an Organization completes their involvement with the patient and transfers care to another Organization.
 This is often in the form of a referral to another Organization (or Organizations).